 Since we are talking video marketing, just like FameBit is good at YouTube videos the guys at Vooza are probably the best at making the funniest videos which end up becoming commercials in some cases.
 They way they make the videos you don’t care if it’s a commercial or not you tune in to watch it anyways because it’s so funny.
 To get a sense take a look at this commercial.
 Now look at this video which is just a hilarious skit.
 You get the point, people follow them and tune in just to watch all these videos.

-While this is not so much of a tool as it is a service to market your brand it still deserves a spot in this list.
+While this is not so much of a growth hacking tools as it is a service to market your brand it still deserves a spot in this list.
 I absolutely love these guys and think what they are doing is brilliant.

 Pricing: You have to call them, it’s not cheap.